 Reinstall Your Graphics Drivers to Avoid Session 0 Black Screen

 When you switch desktop to Session 0 for the first time you might just see a completely black screen.
 This is completely normal.
 To resolve this you must completely uninstall then reinstall your graphics drivers.
 If you are seeing this in a virtual machine, then uninstall and reinstall the corresponding virtual machine "helper" drivers - for example, VMware Tools.
-If you are running WIndows 10 Version 1803 and experience this then you will need to deploy our ZeroInput driver.
+If you are running Windows 10 Version 1803 or Server 2019 and experience this then you will need to deploy our ZeroInput driver.

 Fully Patch Microsoft WindowsWe have seen several Session 0 issues resolved just by patching Windows.
 Hence, before deploying any FireDaemon product and before attempting to use Session 0 you should fully patch your Microsoft Windows operating system via Windows Update.
 This means all critical and recommended patches and updates including IE11.